shrushti25mip10113-vit/Personal-Finance-Tracking/statement.md

 Problem Statement

-Managing personal finances is tough without a clear way to track income and expenses.
-Existing tools can be too complicated for users who just want basic tracking.
-This project offers a simple Python-based command-line tool that lets users record daily transactions and quickly view financial summaries.
+Managing personal finances is challenging without a structured way to track income and expenses.
+Existing tools can be overly complex for users who only need basic tracking.
+This project provides a simple Python-based command-line tool that allows users to record daily transactions and view financial summaries quickly.

 Scope of the Project:

+•	To create a minimalistic personal finance tracker usable via the command line.

-1. Allow users to add income and expense entries.
+•	To allow users to add income and expense records.

-2. Temporarily store transactions in memory.

-3. Provide a summary of total income, expenses, and current balance on demand.
+•	To calculate and display total income, total expenses, and balance.

-4. Ensure a simple and user-friendly interface that is suitable for beginners.
+•	To store transaction data temporarily during program execution.

+•	To provide a user-friendly text-based menu interface.

 Target Users:

 1. Students learning Python and software design.

-2. Beginners looking for a straightforward personal finance tool.

-3. Individuals who want lightweight financial tracking.
+2. Individuals who want lightweight financial tracking.

-4. Users who prefer not to use complex finance applications.
+3. Users who prefer not to use complex finance applications.

 High-Level Features

-Add Income: Record earnings with a timestamp.

-Add Expense: Record spending with a timestamp.

-View Summary: Show total income, expenses, and balance.

-Simple Navigation: Menu-driven CLI interface.

-Lightweight Operation: No external libraries or setup required.
+Add Income

+Add Expense

+View Summary

+Simple Navigation

+Lightweight Operation